 Our primary capital requirements are for facility maintenance and expansion, acquisitions and the development of new programs.
-Our principal sources of liquidity have been cash provided by operating activities and borrowings under our \$115 million credit facility (the "2009 Credit Facility").
+Our principal sources of liquidity have been cash provided by operating activities and borrowings under our Credit Facility (as defined below).

 The following chart summarizes the principal elements of our cash flows (in thousands):